Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Related Work

 \section{Related Work}

-Document retrieval is a typical single modality retrieval task, which satisfies user information needs by returning related documents for a given query.
-The document retrieval task can be tackled with dense retrievers, which conduct efficient search by encoding queries and documents into an embedding space~\citep{karpukhin2020dense,xiong2020dense,xiong2020approximate,lewis2020pre,zhan2020learning,li2021more,Yu2021FewShotCD}.
+Document retrieval is a typical single modality retrieval task, which aims to return related documents for user queries and can be tackled with dense retrievers~\citep{xiong2020dense,lewis2020pre,zhan2020learning,li2021more,Yu2021FewShotCD}.
+Dense retrievers encode queries and documents with pretrained language models~\citep{devlin2019bert} and map them in an embedding space to conduct an efficient search.
+The query and document encoders are usually contrastively trained with in-batch negatives, BM25 retrieved negatives, and hard negatives~\citep{karpukhin2020dense,xiong2020approximate}.

-Existing vision-language research mainly focuses on the cross-modality retrieval tasks, such as MSCOCO~\citep{chen2015microsoft} and Flickr30K~\citep{young2014image}, which aim to conduct cross-modality matching and return candidates from a single modality.
-The vision-language models usually establish cross-modality interactions and calculate the similarity score between an image and a sentence, e.g. image captions~\citep{radford2021learning,jain2021mural,srinivasan2021wit}.
-Such interactions are built based on the semantic alignments between texts and image objects, which is distinct from the search relevance.
+Recently, lots of work has focused on multi-modal retrieval tasks, which retrieve texts and images to satisfy the multi-modality information needs of users~\citep{hannan2020manymodalqa,singh2021mimoqa,talmor2021multimodalqa,chang2021webqa}.
+WebQA~\citep{chang2021webqa}, an open-domain multi-modal question answering benchmark, is built to encourage the following work to represent multi-modal knowledge in a unified space and answer user queries with the information from attribute modalities.
+It is a more realistic setting, which avoids synthesizing queries with templates~\citep{talmor2021multimodalqa} and downplays the role of modality disambiguation~\citep{hannan2020manymodalqa} in the multi-modality modeling.

-Recently, lots of work targets answering queries with multi-modality sources, which focuses more on evaluating the relevance between query and multi-modality sources~\citep{hannan2020manymodalqa,singh2021mimoqa,talmor2021multimodalqa,chang2021webqa}.
-In these tasks, multi-modality retrieval is the first stage in QA systems to search sources to answer user queries~\citep{chang2021webqa,chen2017reading}.
-Instead of routing the queries to different modality sources for downstream modeling~\citep{hannan2020manymodalqa,talmor2021multimodalqa}, WebQA~\citep{chang2021webqa} is built to retrieve information from attribute modality.
-WebQA also establishes a divide-and-conquer pipeline by searching sources from individual modalities and then fusing and reranking these retrieval results via a vision-language model.
-However, the divide-and-conquer pipeline brings more noise from divided retrieval systems and shows less effectiveness in fusing multi-modality retrieval results~\citep{chang2021webqa}, making it difficult to build a realistic open-domain multi-modality question answering system.
+To search information from large-scale multi-modality sources, WebQA~\citep{chang2021webqa} employs a divide-and-conquer pipeline to search text and image candidates with BM25 and CLIP~\citep{radford2021learning} and then fuse these retrieval results using a vision-language model.
+However, single-modality retrievers, such as BM25 and CLIP, usually show distinct retrieval effectiveness~\citep{chang2021webqa}, leading to modality discrimination during fusing retrieval results from different modalities.